rareyman/tailwindcss-snowpack-starter/README.md

 # TailwindCSS Snowpack Starter

-A simple starter project for playing around with TailwindCSS with PostCSS using the Snowpack environment.
+A simple TailwindCSS and Snowpack starter template.
+Helpful for designers wanting to have a fast and easy starting point for mocking up web pages with TailwindCSS.

 To get started: